boxwise/boxtribute/front/README.md

 - [Write tests that simulate user behavior rather than single components](https://kentcdodds.com/blog/write-fewer-longer-tests)
 - [Use the right queries in React Testing Library according to their priorization](https://testing-library.com/docs/queries/about#priority)
 - [Maybe use this Browser extension to find the best query](https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano)

+## Mobile functional testing

+Using Boxtribute with a mobile device is one of the main use cases, therefore we should do some functional testing of the work we are doing whenever possible.
+Check https://developer.chrome.com/docs/devtools/remote-debugging/ to know how to debug local development with your Android phone.
+For Mac/Safari/iOS you will need a Mac and an iPhone simulator set up.

 ## Conventions for file and folder organisation